DanStockham/daniel-stockham-exercises/M5W1D1-csharp-critter-vulnerabilities/README.md

 2. Implement a defense of the password change form by adding a "current password" field to the form.

 3. Fix the open redirect after authentication

+Day 5

+1. Critter stores passwords as clear text.
+Modify the login, create user, and change password functionality to use password hashing